ghostoninternet/PhucPhuc-Vault/React Basic - Meta Front-end Coursera/Week 1 - React Basic.md

 >**The root folder**:
 >**package.json**: lists information pertaining to my app, which allows **npm** to run several scripts and perform various tasks in the app itself.
 >**package-loc.json**: holds the list of all dependencies with a specific versions.
 The **package-loc.json** file help **npm** rebuild the app on another machine

+>**DISCUSSION**: Why use the `className` attribute in the **JSX** syntax ?
+>>>While regular HTML does indeed have a `class` attribute, which is used to list one or more CSS classes to be used on a given HTML element, this cannot really work in JSX.
+The reason is that **JSX is a special kind of JavaScript syntax**, and the word `class` is a **reserved keyword in JSX**.
+That's why the React team had to make a compromise and so className is used in JSX to list one or more CSS classes to be used on a given element or component.

 >**Modules**: Stand-alone units of code that you can re-use again and again.
 >**export**: make a module available in another module.